geoffreygarrett/devpulse/README.md

 cargo shuttle run
 ```

-This will compile the project and start the server, making the API available locally for integration and testing.

 ## Testing the API

 To test the API, you can send a request to analyze a range of commits in a repository using `curl`.
 Here’s how you can